How Your Menstrual Cycle Affects You Each Week, Or What To Expect When You’re Not Expecting

 Week Three: Ovulation

 Some people also experience what is called mittelschmerz — from the German, literally "middle pain."
-This is characterized as either a dull cramping or sharp stabbing pain in one side of your abdomen when your ovaries are releasing their eggies for the month.
+This is characterized as either a dull cramping or sharp stabbing pain in one side of your abdomen when your ovaries are releasing their eggs for the month.

-A couple days after you ovulate, you can feel a bit mentally sluggish or even irritable, which occurs because your levels of progesterone are rising as your testosterone and estrogen levels drop.
+A few days after you ovulate, you can feel a bit mentally sluggish or even irritable, which occurs because your levels of progesterone are rising as your testosterone and estrogen levels drop.
 This is sometimes called pre-PMS because some folks get sort of mini PMS symptoms that last for only a couple of days.
 Progesterone can also make you feel very calm and snuggly, like you want to just stay at home and need lots of rest.

-Additionally, one study has found that in the days after ovulation, you can actually be more vulnerable to traumatic memories, experiencing up to three times as many intrusive memories during this week.
+Additionally, one study found that in the days after ovulation, you can actually be more vulnerable to traumatic memories, experiencing up to three times as many intrusive memories during this week.
 So take care of yourself!